ikem-krueger/ikem-krueger.github.io/_drafts/2026-04-01-Papra-on-the-raspberry-pi-4.md

 Open the url which you defined in `APP_BASE_URL` and register an account.

-When you are logged in in Papra, check the url and watch for the string after "organization".
+When you are logged in in Papra, check the url and watch for the string after "organization" (for example `org_1GAP1Miap135XEcbKuBQF948`).

-Open the folder "ingestion" and create a folder with that string (for example `org_1GAP1Miap135XEcbKuBQF948`) and "ingestion" should work.
+Open the folder "ingestion" and create a folder with that string and "ingestion" should work.